 Acetaminophen overdose as related to arthritis pain management

-Arthritis pain management for many people is a chronic issue.
+Arthritis pain management is a chronic issue for many people.
 Symptoms of moderate-to-extreme pain, inflammation, stiffness or swelling may induce patients to treat these issues without regard to overdosing.
-They’re not getting the results at lower doses, so they begin taking more.
+Especially when they’re not getting the results at lower doses they begin taking more.

 Are you someone who sometimes exceed maximum dosage recommendations of drugs (whether acetaminophen or NSAIDS, prescription or non prescription)?
-If you are exceeding 4 grams of acetaminophen for arthritis daily, or exceed 2 grams and have three or more alcohol drinks daily, you may be at risk of overdose without knowing it.
+If you are exceeding 3000 mg (3 grams) of acetaminophen for arthritis daily, or exceed 2000 mg (2 grams) and have three or more alcohol drinks daily, you may be at risk of overdose without knowing it.

 It is important to note that liver toxicity symptoms may not be noticed until liver toxicity has already occurred.